marcoil/gottengeography/README.md

 * Read pre-existing geotags inside photo EXIF data using [pyexiv2](http://tilloy.net/dev/pyexiv2/) and display markers on the map indicating where those photos were taken.

-* Manually geotag images (upon clicking the 'apply' button, the selected photos are placed onto the center of the map).
+* Manually geotag images, using either of two methods: by clicking the 'apply' button, the selected photos are placed onto the center of the map, or by directly dragging map markers across the map, they will remember where you place them.

 * Automatically geotag images using timestamp comparison between photos and GPX data, proportionally calculating photo coordinates that fall in-between gpx track points.
 No clicking necessary!
 Simply load a GPX file along with your images, and they will automatically be placed along the track based on their timestamp.